AGoyet/LVSconnect/README.md

 # LVSconnect
-This project aims to automate some tasks when using either the "La Vie Scolaire" websites made by AXESS, or the "pronote" websites made by INDEX ÉDUCATION.
-The project is not affiliated with AXESS or INDEX ÉDUCATION.
+This project aims to automate some tasks when using either the "La Vie Scolaire" websites made by AXESS, or the "Pronote" websites made by INDEX ÉDUCATION.
+This project is not affiliated with AXESS or INDEX ÉDUCATION.

 A valid username and password for the website is necessary.

+Note: For Pronote, if the connection fails, you might need to specify the ENT used by the institution with the  `--ent_name` argument.
+See [pronotepy](https://github.com/bain3/pronotepy/tree/master/pronotepy/ent) for a list of possible ENTs, or use  `--ent_name=monlycee` for the monlycee.net ENT.

 ## Installation